Skip to main content

 The average household has 5-10 unused electronics sitting around.
 That drawer full of old phones?
 The closet with the dead laptop?
 The garage with the broken TV?
 Bring them all in.

-It's free, it's easy, and it keeps hazardous materials out of landfills.
+Most items are free to recycle (TVs have a small fee), it's easy, and it keeps hazardous materials out of landfills.

 Drop Off Your Broken Electronics